ugoertz/kombilo/doc/manual.rst

 none) of the database should be considered as pro games, or whether this should be decided by the rank specified in the files.

+**Strict duplicate check**
+This option affects how Kombilo decides whether two games are a duplicate of each other.
+Usually, two games are compared using the :ref:`Dyer signature
+<signature-search>`.
+If *Strict duplicate check* is selected, Kombilo in
+addition compares the final positions of the two games.
+In the very rare (but existent) case that two different games have the same Dyer signature, this is a more precise check.
+It has the disadvantages of being slower, and of marking games as different where there is just a small variation in the recording of the end game moves (which also is a rare, but existent phenomenon in the SGF collections around).

+**Create one DB per folder.**
 The default behavior of Kombilo is to create one database per folder (so descending recursively into some folder many databases might be created).
 Whether this is suitable or not depends on the number of folders, and the number